appium/appium/docs/en/appium-setup/android-setup.md

   [page](/docs/en/appium-setup/android-hax-emulator.md).
 * Make sure that `hw.battery=yes` in your AVD's `config.ini`, if you want to run any of the Appium tests, or use any of the power commands.
+* Selendroid requires the following permission for your app:
+  `<uses-permission android:name="android.**permission.INTERNET"/>`,
+  please make sure your app has internet permission set when you are using selendroid or older versions of Android i.e. 2.3 to 4.1